LycheeOrg/LycheeOrg.github.io/docs/contributions.md

 ```
 This will ensure that the code is consistent with our style.

 In order to make this less constraining, you can copy the `pre-commit` file in the root into the `.git/hooks` folder.
-This will execute the fixer to keep the consistency.
+This will execute the fixer to maintain consistency.

 Our current configuration can be found [here](https://github.com/LycheeOrg/Lychee/blob/master/.php_cs).
-For details about the options you can have a look at the [php-cs-fixer-configurator](https://mlocati.github.io/php-cs-fixer-configurator)
+For details about the options, you can have a look at the [php-cs-fixer-configurator](https://mlocati.github.io/php-cs-fixer-configurator)

 #### Javascript

-Similarly to described above, you can format the code automatically with:
+Similarly to what was described above, you can format the code automatically with:

 ```bash
 npm run format